The Reputation – State of the Nation · 2026

 Dual-axis chart showing higher reply rates correlate with more listings won and fewer withdrawals

 Reply rate vs. transaction outcomes.
-Agents in the 81–100% reply band win 277 listings per office per year and withdraw 39.8% — versus 171 listings and 47.9% for the 1–20% band.
+Agents in the 81–100% reply band win 277 listings per office over the two-year period analysed and withdraw 39.8% — versus 171 listings over the same period and 47.9% for the 1–20% band.

 1 – 20%17147.9%